archbardinexile/BGCL/getting-started.md

 ### Tavern Games

-Of all the games one might frequent in a local tavern, *River*, sometimes called *Dice Monarchs* or simply *Wizard Poker*, serves as a common way to earn free drinks or lose a small fortune.
+Of all the games one might frequent in a local tavern, *Dice Monarchs*, sometimes called *Wizard Poker*, serves as a common way to earn free drinks or lose a small fortune.
 It is played in much the same way as *Poker* only with dice instead of cards.

-#### **River**
+#### **Dice Monarchs**

-1. A round begins with each player purchasing five dice from the *banker*: 1d4, 1d6, 1d8, 1d10 and 1d12.
-These become the players' *hole dice*.
-The banker declares the *price of the dice*.
-This serves as the *ante* or *blind*.
-The gold is added to the *pot*.
-2. Each player rolls their hole dice and keeps them hidden.
+1. **Roll your hole dice.** Each player rolls their *hole dice* (1d4, 1d6, 1d8, 1d10 and 1d12) and keeps them hidden.
-3. The banker rolls 1d4, 1d6, 1d8, 1d10 and 1d12 and reveals them in succession for *auction*.
-4. Players may bid for the auctioned dice.
-The player who places the highest bid for an individual die may add it to their *hand*.
-A player's hand can only be made of 1d4, 1d6, 1d8, 1d10 and 1d12.
-For example, if 1d4 is won at auction, it cannot be used together with that player's hole d4.
-All gold spent at auction is added to the pot.
+2. **Place your bets.** The player immediately clockwise of the *banker* must place a *bet*.
+Going clockwise, each player must *call* or *raise* the bet to stay in play.
+To leave play, a player can *bin* their dice.
+All bets go to the *pot*.
+3. **The flop.** Once betting is resolved, the banker rolls and reveals the first three of five *community dice* (1d4, 1d6 and 1d8), known as the *flop*.
+4. **Round one.** The highest better from the previous round may place another bet or *check* the next community die.
+Going clockwise, each player can:
+   - **Bin.** Leave play and forfeit the pot.
+   - **Check.** Pass to the next player without betting (if there is no current bet).
+   - **Bet.** If there is no current bet.
+   - **Call.** Match the current bet and stay in play.
+   - **Raise.** Increase the current bet and become the highest better.
+5. **The turn.** Once betting is resolved, the banker rolls and reveals the next community die (1d10), known as the *turn*.
+6. **Round two.** The highest better from the previous round begins another round of betting.
+7. **The river.** Once betting is resolved, the banker rolls and reveals the final community die (1d12), known as the *river*.
+8. **Final round.** The highest better from the previous round begins the final round of betting.
-5. Once the auction is complete, the players reveal their hands.
-The player with the highest value hand wins the round and takes the pot.
-If two or more players have a hand with the same value, the hand with the highest hole number wins.
-Even hands are considered higher value than odd hands.
+9. **Showdown.** Once betting is resolved, the remaining players reveal their hole dice.
+The player who can create the highest value *hand* using 1d4, 1d6, 1d8, 1d10 and 1d12 wins the pot.
+If only one player remains after the final round, they win the pot.

-> "Here's the rub: a player may choose to bid at auction in order to make another player spend more gold, or to prevent them from adding a die to their hand."
+> "Master the art of bluffing.
+Trick your opponent into binning and you could steal the pot!
+But don't bluff too early, let the players fill the pot first."
 >
 > *Barty.*